jsdelivrbot/openarch-d8/README.md

 * make tables sortable
 * update responsive image sizes for events wider/widest/full
 * external links (text + icon) in video/books should be wrapped
+* tag icon should not have pointer or hover event.

 * people thumbs should size to grid so width = sidebar width